Yetenol/antonpusch.de/content/latex.md

 dg-permalink: latex
 aliases: LaTeX
 ---
+- LaTeX as cli tool
+- this is a webpage, obviously not pdf
+- figures
+- like css
+- not just one document
+- don't worry about compile time

 It's easy to start typesetting in LaTeX, and rely on TeX Stack Exchange's plentiful answers, whenever you don't know how to implement something.
 However, I encountered many seemingly simple solutions, that caused more trouble afterwards.
 Sometimes, changes will unknowingly affect other parts of your document; packages are outdated or straight up cause conflicts; or more modern LaTeX3 approaches should be preferred.
 Therefore, I developed guides on the following topics: